w3c/wai-people-use-web/_people-use-web/abilities-barriers.md

     level of computer skills, or in the use of the Web in general.
 -   **Multiple disabilities:**{:#combined} Some people have
     combinations of different kinds of disabilities, which may limit their approaches for interacting with the Web.
-For instance, someone who is deaf and has low vision might benefit from captions for audio, but only if these captions have adjustable size and color.
+For example, someone who is deaf and has low vision might benefit from captions for audio, but only if these captions have adjustable size and color.
 -   **Health conditions:**{:#health} Some people have health conditions